Nurture, Grow, Flourish

 Intent

-At Stubbins Primary School, we believe that teaching and learning in science will inspire children, encourage them to be inquisitive about the world, nurture their innate curiosity and enable them to develop a range of skills that are useful across their learning.
-We aim to ensure that our children are ‘Growing and Learning Together’ to develop enthusiastic and motivated learners, who achieve highly and reach their full potential.
+At Stubbins Primary School, we believe that teaching and learning in Science will inspire children, encourage them to be inquisitive about the world, nurture their innate curiosity and enable them to develop a range of skills that are useful across their learning.
+We aim to develop enthusiastic and motivated learners, who achieve highly and reach their full potential.

 Implementation